oneinctrl/oneinctrl.github.io/_posts/bitwarden/2023-11-01-bitwarden.md

 # Privilege escalation

-The hash cracking exercise described above took a few days and while it was running, I started exploring other ways to gain access to passwords by messing up with both the actual application and the database:
+The hash cracking exercise described above took a few days and while it was running, I explored several other ways to gain access to passwords by messing up with both the actual application and the database:

 - Updating the hash of another user with a hash I know the password for - resulted in successful login as the other user, but all vault items were shown with an decryption error (after removing some db unique key constraints)
-- Taking over an account as in the previous point and inviting myself in the organizations of the victim account.
+- Taking over an account as in the previous step and inviting myself in the organizations of the victim account.
 The invite needs to be confirmed and it gets signed with the actual master password of the account that initiates the invite - so a wrong password in this case (the one from the hash I inserted)
 - Moving items from an inaccessible collection to a one I am part of
 - Creating a new organization and copying passwords to it

-All of the above failed, due to fact that all of these operations involve encrypting/signing keys with the actual master password of the user that is performing the operation.
+All of the above attempts failed, due to fact that all of these operations involve encrypting/signing keys with the actual master password of the user that is performing the operation.
 They resulted in partial access to screens in the front-end and performing some actions on behalf of other users, but all password/item related screens just showed a decryption error.
-I could see how many are in a given folder/collection but only that, none of the names of the entries or the actual values.
+I could see how many items are in a given collection but only that, none of the names of the entries or the actual values.

 |![](/assets/bitwarden/images/image_9_decryption_error.png)|
 |:--:|